Microsoft docs page recently got updated to announce AVD Intune Support is available for Windows 10 or Windows 11 Multi-Session.

 The only option to enroll Windows 10 multi-session VMs into Intune is using the Intune Group policy.
 You have more details about Windows 10 Intune Enrollment Using Group Policy | Automatic Enrollment | AVD | Azure Virtual Desktop.
 Let’s also understand what is Microsoft Endpoint Manager (#MEM).

 Windows 10 multi-session support is already in place for Configuration Manager (a.k.a SCCM).
 You can read more about ConfigMgr Windows 10 Multi-Session Support For AVD | SCCM.
 Also, you can read about Windows 10 multi-session patching options with ConfigMgr.

 Prerequisites – AVD Intune Support is Available for Windows 10 Multi-Session

 The following are the prerequisites and limited support available for Windows 10 Multi-Session VMs using Endpoint Manager Intune.
-Yes, AVD Intune Support is Announced for Windows 10 Multi-Session, but this is in public preview while writing this post.
+Yes, AVD Intune Support is Announced for Windows 10 Multi-Session, but this is in public preview (generally available now) while writing this post.
 Things can change sooner after the public preview release.

 - Windows 10 multi-session, version 1903 or later.

 - Hybrid Azure AD-joined (Domain Join + Azure AD Registered).

 - Set up host pool as pooled for Windows 10 multi-session VMs.